kaufberater/gcm-test-task/README.md

 fa12 -> 6112
 ```

-Please branch out of `master` and create a PR when you are done.
+Please fork out of `master` and create a PR when you are done.

 ## Requirements
 - At least PHP 7.4 syntax is required (PHP 8 is preferred)